 Simon Marsh (born in 1941), the elder son of Peter Ridge Marsh, joined the company in 1964.
 Having graduated from Oxford University he spent a few years working in the industry.
 Simon oversaw the transition from jute/ hessian sacks to paper sacks and the introduction of the corrugated division, Peter Marsh Packaging Ltd. He remains as Chairman and handed over to his son, Peter, in March 2001 on his 60th Birthday.

 Ben Marsh (born 1949) worked in London for a number of years after attending the Royal Agricultural College at Cirencester.
 Ben has assisted in the sales of the paper sack division but mainly concentrated his time on running the family farm in Wiltshire.
 However he remains a Director and major shareholder of the Company.
+Ben has taken over as Chairman of the company after Simon’s passing in September 2022.

 As paper sacks had replaced hessian in many sectors, most notably Animal Feed we purchased a small paper sack company called Meadows Multiwall Sacks Ltd in 1968.
 This was located in Thetford, Norfolk.
 As Thetford was over 5 hours drive away – there were very few motorways then – and we had an empty factory and an unemployed workforce in Bootle, we moved our new acquisition lock, stock and barrel to Canal Street.